subh-775/Internship-Mailing-System/README.md

 - **Error Handling:** Gracefully manage issues like missing files, invalid email addresses, and SMTP authentication failures.
 - **Gmail SMTP Integration:** Secure email delivery through Gmail’s SMTP server with support for app passwords.

-<h1>📂 Project Structure</h1>
+## 📂 Project Structure
-├── credentials.py # Store Gmail email and app password securely ├── templates/ # Customizable email templates │ └── testing_template.txt # Sample email template ├── attachments/ # Attachments like resumes, cover letters, etc. │ └── fun.pdf # Example PDF attachment ├── data/ # CSV files with recipient data │ └── temp.csv # Example data file └── main.py # Core script for sending personalized emails
+attachments/ – Place resumes or other files here for sending. data/ – Includes CSV files with recipient data (e.g., professor names and emails). templates/ – Contains customizable email templates. check.py - a small script to test your credentials outside the main project to check whether authentication is successful. credentials.py – Store email and app password securely. main.py – Core script for sending personalized emails.

 ## 🛠️ How It Works
 1. **Customize the Email Template:** Modify the template in `templates/testing_template.txt` with placeholders.